MadPonyInteractive/daw-tools/docs/modules/staff/staff.md

 |def [fps()](staff.html#dawtoolsdstafffps)|
 |def [frames()](staff.html#dawtoolsdstaffframes)|

-Each on of the bellow inner classes has a set of their own functions
+Each one of the bellow inner classes has a set of their own functions

 | Inner Classes |
 |:--------------|